The Vagabond Sociology Site

 FAQ for journalists.
 Please take a look around the website to familiarise yourself with the history and practice of hitchhiking (if this is why you are contacting me).
 There are good links and resources which you can read ahead of our discussion which will ensure that our conversations will be more productive.

 I use social media sparingly but tend to respond quickest via Twitter.

 The number of times this page has been viewed since 17/12/2019.

 Copyright issues.
-"Let no one say I have nothing new to add.
-The arrangement of materials is always new" Guy Debord.
 Quote, cite, paraphrase by all means but do it respectfully.
 We all borrow from one another.
 Nobody sues anyone unless they have got huge amounts of money to spend or lose.